MILK & HONEY NUTRITION, LLC

 See, unlike most kids, I knew that food directly affected how I felt and acted.
 Combine that with a grandmother who could bake like no other (and passed that skill onto me… check out her Almond Poundcake recipe here), and I developed a love for turning otherwise indulgent, sugar-laden, and not-so-good-for-you foods into healthier low-sugar meals, snacks, and desserts.

-As I came into adulthood and started a family of my own (my husband and I have two little girls, ages 4 and 5), this desire to make healthy food delicious grew into something more.
+As I came into adulthood and started a family of my own (I have two little girls, ages 7 and 8), this desire to make healthy food delicious grew into something more.

 I wanted to make food fun again for people who might have given up hope on ever enjoying food again.
 I wanted to help people realize that a diagnosis of diabetes, celiac disease, heart disease, etc. does not mean an end to delicious food!
 And thus, Milk & Honey Nutrition was born!

-As a busy wife and mom, I also know the struggles that come with preparing and eating healthy food; and just how hard feeding myself, my husband, and two tiny humans can be…yes, even the dietitian struggles sometimes.
+As a busy mom, I also know the struggles that come with preparing and eating healthy food; and just how hard feeding myself, and two tiny humans can be…yes, even the dietitian struggles sometimes.